Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Central-Data-Platform.md

 1. Create Databricks Cluster (Placeholder)
 1. [Deploy Databricks Notebooks](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=474)

+Now you can disable the public access to Data Lake and disable firewall rules in NSG service.

 # Add KeyVault as secret zone of Databricks.

 **Create an Azure Key Vault-backed secret scope using the UI**